kineticsquid/pass-docker/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/kineticsquid/pass-docker)

+See `gitpod-demo-notes.md` for details on running in gitpod.

 # Instructions for running locally

 These instructions are for starting PASS with `docker-compose`.
 If you have Docker already installed and want to start up the demo ASAP, jump to [starting Docker](#start).
 Documentation related to supporting runtime environments for different institutions is [here](INSTITUTIONS.md).